EvenIsLee/gabor/README.md

 # gabor
-This is a demo of gabor feature
+This is a demo of gabor feature extraction